 res2way = aovrm2way.fit()

-Note, if you only have two groups and your data is independent you can either carry out a two-sample t-test or a Mann-Whitney U test.
+Note, if you only have two groups and your data is independent, you can carry out a two-sample t-test or a Mann-Whitney U test.

 Repeated Measures ANOVA: R vs. Python (YouTube Video)

-Finally, here’s the YouTube video covering how to carry out repeated measures ANOVA using Python and R. It will further show some of the differences between the function aov_ez and AnovaRM.
-Hint, there are more arguments available in aov_ez and it will calculate effect sizes, among other things.
+Finally, here’s the YouTube video covering how to carry out repeated measures ANOVA using Python and R. It will further show some differences between the function aov_ez and AnovaRM.
+Hint: more arguments are available in aov_ez, and it will calculate effect sizes, among other things.